This year’s Anzac Day Reflection was held in Richardson’s Lookout – Marrickville Peace Park.

 - A raffle for Henry Reynolds’ Truth-Telling, History, Sovereignty and the Uluru Statement (published Feb 2021) donated by Gleebooks.

-Linda Burney, who was invited to draw the winning ticket, actually drew one of her own.
-Magnanimously she declined the prize and drew another ticket belonging to Jennifer Newman.
+Linda Burney MP, who was invited to draw the winning ticket, actually drew one of her own.
+Magnanimously she declined the prize and drew another belonging to Jennifer Newman, a Wiradjuri woman and Inner West resident.

 - The alienation felt by migrant communities during Anzac Day commemorations;